duckdb/duckdb-web/docs/archive/0.7/api/c/value.md

 ---
 layout: docu
+redirect_from:
+- docs/archive/0.7.1/api/c/value
+selected: Values
 title: C API - Values
-selected: Values
 ---

 The value class represents a single value of any type.